 As Dorothy Parker used to say, “What fresh hell is this?”
 It’s certainly not the one found in the documents from which the church originally inherited the concept.
 This one is more of a psychological punishment.
 It lacks the licking flames and the worms and the maggots that never go away.
-This new Hell sounds more like a perpetual solitary confinement, or like my partner Amy says, “It’s like being put into Time Out..except forever.”
+This new Hell sounds more like a perpetual solitary confinement, or like someone once said, “It’s like being put into Time Out..except forever.”

 I’ve already explained why Hell 2.0 isn’t a very convincing one (see my link above, or read it here), and I’ve also taken great pains to explain why you cannot both posit the existence of anything like Hell (either version) while simultaneously absolving God from all responsibility for its existence or for anyone eventually ending up there.
 If you’ve never read that post, I’d encourage you to read it at some point because it’s one of the most popular things I’ve written, I suspect because it puts forth one of the best analogies you’ll see explaining what’s wrong with the way this topic gets discussed.

 Keller argues that one of the main reasons people reject Christian theism is because they cannot reconcile everlasting punishment with the image of a God who loves all whom he creates.
 I agree that this presents a dilemma similar to the problem of evil—in fact it is really the same problem.
 The apparent contradiction of a loving God sending his own creatures to everlasting torment is in fact an extension of the theodicy problem which Keller attempted to address in Chapter Two (you can read my response to that here).